PresiyanaBB/DSA-Java/README.md

 # DSA-Java
-Java implementations of basic Data Structires and Algorithms
+Java implementations of basic Data Structures and Algorithms